friedhar/friedhar/README.md

 # Ron F's Github
-* SINCE the 20th of september i am using a different account * Hey there! for the last four years,
+# NOTEL SINCE the 20th of september i am using a different account, most of my code / work is elsewhere.
+Hey there! for the last four years,
 I have used a self-hosted git server (and still am), thats why it looks like i have only began working from the 7th of August 2024.